 The final aspect of the course deals with underwater acoustic mapping - an essential tool for anyone needing to evaluate the seafloor for both conservation and exploitation.
 Initially a basic theoretical description of the processes involved in the field of marine acoustics is given.
 This aspect is reinforced by the three acoustic problem exercises.
 Then different aspects of acoustic surveying are dealt with in detail.
 These include bathymetrical surveying, sub-bottom profiling and side scan sonar.
 Details of the equipment, surveying methodology, data processing and data interpretation are covered for each technique.
 These are reinforced in the three practical sessions.

-NOTE: Students who are considering this module as an optional choice should bear in mind that you will be expected to solve mathematical problems as part of the assessment.
-The general standard would be at GCSE level i.e. no calculus, logs etc., but algebraic manipulation required.
+NOTE: Students who are considering this module as an optional choice should bear in mind that you will be expected to solve mathematical problems as part of the assessment, but you will receive 1-2-1 help if this is a challenge.

 Shape of the Earth

 Position fixing systems